Browse the galleries, shops, restaurants and boutiques in the city centre until 9pm on the first Thursday of every

-And, should you need a pick-me-up between browsing for t, and hunting for fashion and decor, there are loads of cool bars, buzzy restaurants and hip street-food spots along the way.
+And, should you need a pick-me-up between browsing the art, and hunting for fashion and decor, there are loads of cool bars, buzzy restaurants and hip street-food spots along the way.
 Our current favourites are Tjing Tjing, Bocca and Lekker Vegan to eat and La Parada, Botanical Bar and House of Machines for a drink or two.

 About First Thursdays